 - Looking at your income and analyzing how it could impact your ability to make your payments

-- Verifying your claims on the application with the documentation you provide from banks, employers, and tax returns
+- Verifying your claims on the loan application with the documentation you provide from banks, employers, and tax returns

 - Checking your information and eligibility against available government mortgage programs